Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8Igl_hPAXPs.md

 ### Transcript

-> will there be more narrative hell yeah there's gonna be like a story mode in the game we have characters that like are not in the game yet, that's gonna talk to you and stuff i think i actually don't i know so little about the story but i also kind of like that because then i can't spoil anything but like we have talked a bunch about the lore for the game and like katarina parks and, steven or whatever his name is, and then you have ada which is the computer
+> will there be more narrative hell yeah there's gonna be like a story mode in the game we have characters that like are not in the game yet, that's gonna talk to you and stuff I think I actually don't I know so little about the story but I also kind of like that because then I can't spoil anything but like we have talked a bunch about the lore for the game and like katarina parks and, steven or whatever his name is, and then you have ada which is the computer